dceoy/clir/README.md

 Installation
 ------------

-1. Install R and additional packages.
+1. Install R and the additional packages.

     ```sh
     # Ubuntu